zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 In fact, curvature of the planet can be ignored for moderate distances, making the rectangular function a relatively efficient and accurate approximation.
 Can we exploit this idea for arbitrary distances?

-Let's say that we are not interested in brute-force path tracing (which would require accurate numerical inversion as discussed above).
+Let's say that we are not interested in brute force path tracing (which would require accurate numerical inversion as discussed above).
 Instead, we are trying to gather in-scattered radiance along the ray using the Equation 16, where \\(\bm{L_s}\\) is known (which limits us to single and pre-computed multiple scattering).

 If we make an assumption that our random CDF values are ordered in ascending order, and that the sampling rate is sufficiently high, we can build an incremental sampling algorithm which effectively models piecewise-flat (or polygonal) planet.
 We will refer to it as *incremental importance sampling*.